-Spring upwelling events are common between late May and early June.
+Spring upwelling events are common between late-May and early-June.
 Variable spring weather conditions combine with a weakly stratified lake to generate upwelling.
-Before this period, the lake is typically vertically mixed; there is no "two-layer" response to strong winds.
-After mid-June, stratification strengthens, and strong winds become rare; upwelling is uncommon.
+Prior to this period, the lake is typically vertically mixed; there is no "two-layer" response to strong winds.
+After mid-June, stratification strengthens and strong winds become rare; upwelling is uncommon.

-During Spring of 2018, a large experiment along the west shore of Lake Tahoe was conducted.
+Ph.D. student Derek Roberts has been overseeing a large experiment along the west shore this spring from April through June, 2018.
 The overarching goal of "Project UPWELL" is to characterize the physics of seasonal upwelling and to quantity the role of this process in internal nutrient loading to the nearshore and surface waters.
 Sustained wind events during weak spring stratification have been observed to induce upwelling of deep, cold water along the upwind shore of Lake Tahoe.
-These spring storms typically follow the prevailing southwesterly wind pattern, causing upwelling along the west side of the lake.
+These spring storms typically follow the prevailing southwesterly wind pattern, causing upwelling along the west side the lake.
 The experiment detailed in this document aims to generate a rich dataset for quantifying the upwelling and post-upwelling responses of a large lake to sustained spring wind events.
 This project is a collaboration between TERC UC Davis Civil and Environmental Engineering, UC Davis Bodega Marine Lab, and Stanford University.

-Controlling Invasive Shrimp to Improve Water Clarity in Lake Tahoe
+Controlling Invasive Shrimp to Improve Water Clarity In Lake Tahoe

 A research team led by TERC director Geoff Schladow, civil and environmental engineering professor Alex Forrest, and environmental science and policy professor Steve Sadro, launched a pilot project to test and optimize a strategy to improve water clarity in Emerald Bay and Lake Tahoe.
 The team aims to reduce the abundance of Mysis shrimp, one of Lake Tahoe's most ubiquitous invasive species, to levels where they no longer impact the ecosystem of the bay.
-If the number of Mysis is reduced, native zooplankton species will be able to recover to levels not seen since Mysis was established in the 1950s.
+If the number of Mysis are reduced, native zooplankton species will be able to recover to levels not seen since Mysis was established in the 1950s.
 This could lead to a significant improvement in water clarity - one of the long-term goals for the lake.